magento/merchdocs/src/marketing/yotpo-reviews-intro.md

 - Updated  documentation links in the Admin.

-- Corrected an issue preventing Yotpo settings from displaying in the Admin after setup, when `Single-Store` mode is selected.
+- Corrected an issue preventing Yotpo settings from displaying in the Admin after setup when `Single-Store` mode is selected.